From low-lying creek beds to sky-high mountaintops.

-By now it really shouldn’t have surprised me, but the unexpected changes of landscapes just keep on coming.
+By now it shouldn’t have surprised me, but the quick-fire landscape changes keep on coming.
 Day 9 was no different.
 In fact, it was the poster boy of variety.
-Stoney paths, fence-lined paddocks, grassy brooks, arid slopes, rocky creek beds, hilly climbs and mountainous ascents were all a part of an epic journey.
+Stony paths, fence-lined paddocks, grassy brooks, arid slopes, rocky creek beds, hilly climbs and mountainous ascents were all a part of the epic journey to Mount Arden.

 Heysen Trail Diary – Day 9

 The first section of the day’s hike took some time to navigate.
-The trail was scattered with ankle-twisting rocks waiting to explode your joints with one misstep.
-Thankfully, my sturdy footwear acted as a type of moon boot, making it difficult to do too much damage.
+The track was scattered with ankle-twisting rocks, waiting to explode your joints with one misstep.
+Thankfully, my sturdy footwear acted as a moon boot, making it difficult to do any great damage.

-It wasn’t long before the trail began heading upward.
+It wasn’t long before the trail went upward.
 Slowly at first along Buckaringa Gorge, the incline then increased through Yadlamalka Pastoral Station.
 By the time I reached the range that led toward Mt Arden, I had become half hiker/half cloud.

 Mt Arden was named in 1802 by Matthew Flinders, after his great-grandmother.

 Heysen Trail Map Sheet 7

-The lofty hills that I had scrambled up earlier in the day appeared like mosquito bites popping out of the earth’s skin; this elevation makes molehills out of mountains.
+The lofty hills that I had scrambled up earlier in the day looked like mosquito bites popping out of the earth’s skin; this elevation makes molehills out of mountains.
 Through the lens of my camera, I could recognise the ranges I had navigated back on Day 4 way off in the background.